Lecture Supplement on Bernard Williams’ “Against Utilitarianism”

 -While utilitarians might suggest that we should forget about integrity, we can not do that and this points to a weakness in utilitarianism: “...the reason why utilitarianism cannot understand integrity is that it cannot coherently describe the relation between a man’s projects and his actions.”

 --249-250 “The reason why the squeamishness appeal can be very unsettling, and one can be unnerved by the suggestion of self-indulgence in going against utilitarian considerations, is not that we are utilitarians who are uncertain what utilitarian value to attach to our moral feelings, but that we are partially at least not utilitarians, and cannot regard our moral feelings as objects of utilitarian value.
 Because our moral relation to the world is partly given by such feelings, and by a sense of what we can or cannot “live with,” to come to regard those feelings from a purely utilitarian point of view, that is to say, as happenings outside one’s moral self is to lose a sense of one’s moral identity: to lose, in the most literal way, one’s integrity.
 At this point utilitarianism alienates one from one’s moral feelings; we shall see a little later how, more basically, it alienates one from one’s actions as well.”

---224 Utilitarianism and the punishment of an innocent minority by the majority.
+--250 Utilitarianism and the punishment of an innocent minority by the majority.
 Moral feelings of revulsion are irrational here!

--Negative responsibility: “...if I know that if I do X, O1 will eventuate, and if I refrain from doing X, O2 will [eventuate], and that O2 is worse than O1, then I am responsible for O2 if I refrain voluntarily from doing X. `You could have prevented it’ can be said truly to Jim, if he refuses, by the relatives of the other Indians."The problem Williams is pointing to here is, perhaps, indicated by the following question: "What projects [of life] does (or, could) a utilitarian agent have?"
+-Negative responsibility: “...if I know that if I do X, O1 will eventuate, and if I refrain from doing X, O2 will [eventuate], and that O2 is worse than O1, then I am responsible for O2 if I refrain voluntarily from doing X. `You could have prevented it’ can be said truly to Jim, if he refuses, by the relatives of the other Indians.”

 -“That may be enough for us to speak, in some sense, of Jim’s responsibility for that outcome, if it occurs; but it is certainly not enough...for us to speak of Jim’s making those things happen.”
 Pedro is the person who makes the effects (kills the Indians).